SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/device-availability.md

 -   Create an event, measurement or alarm (for given device as source)
 -   Update the device itself (with given id) sending empty PUT request or request with id only, ie. {} or {"id":...}

-A monitored device has one of following statuses for c8y_Connection:
+A monitored device has one of the following statuses for c8y_Connection:

 |Name|Description|
 |:---|:----------|